Dawud210/mammogram-masses/README.md

 * SVM

-The data has been cleaned so that many rows contain missing data, erroneous data in the dataset and identifiable as outliers will be removed.
+The data has been cleaned so that many rows contain missing data and identifiable outliers aswell as any erroneous data will be removed.
 I have used tuned hyperparameters for many techniques to achieve over 80 percent accuracy.